SymbioticEDA/getting-started-FV/README.md

 This short guide aims to get you started with the [Symbiotic EDA](https://www.symbioticeda.com/) Formal Verification tools.

-It assumes you are using the Symbiotic Suite.
-If that is not the case you can learn how to [build and install the tools here](https://symbiyosys.readthedocs.io/en/latest/quickstart.html#installing).

 ## Install the tools and the license

 You will have been sent the license and a link to download the tools.